- Sir Clough Williams-Ellis

-Today the house continues the tradition of supporting and celebrating the arts and design in being the home of the Susan Williams-Ellis Foundation, an archive for the family's work, and gallery and facility for a local artists' residency programme.
+The house is now to continue the tradition of supporting and celebrating the arts and design by becoming the home for the Ymddiriedolaeth Susan Williams-Ellis Foundation, an archive and gallery of the family's work, and facility for an artists' residency programme.

-Susan Williams-Ellis was Clough and Amabel's daughter, and Rose's grandmother.
-She was the renowned artist and founder of Portmeirion Pottery.
-She was creative from an early age, having studied ceramics with Bernard and David Leach whilst at the Darlington Hall School, and moving on to a degree at Chelsea School of Art, where her teachers were Graham Sutherland and Henry Moore.
-This grounding in the arts led her to become particularly adept at creating three dimensional shapes, and was instrumental in the success of Portmeirion Pottery.
+Susan Williams-Ellis was Clough's daughter, and Rose's grandmother.
+She was the renowned artist and founder of Portmeirion Potteries.
+She was creative from an early age, having studied ceramics with Bernard and David Leach whilst at the Dartington Hall School, and moving on to a degree at Chelsea School of Art, where her teachers were Graham Sutherland and Henry Moore.

-Susan started Portmeirion in the early 1960s, and the company quickly became known for the interesting and elegant shapes Susan created.
-Her Totem design during this time became a defining collection for the company in the 1960s, and her Botanic Garden collection which launched in 1972 became what is now the most recognised pattern in British pottery.
+Susan started Portmeirion Potteries in the early 1960s, and the company quickly became known for the interesting and elegant shapes Susan created.
+Her Totem design during this time became a defining collection for the company, and her Botanic Garden collection which launched in 1972 became what is now the most recognised pattern in British pottery.

 Her beautiful works from these trips to the Indian, Pacific and Caribbean oceans was one of the reasons she was given an honorary fellowship by the University of The Arts London in 2005.